Noloco vs Glide: Which one should you pick? [2026]

 All visibility rules in Softr are server-side, meaning hidden data is never sent to the browser.
 By contrast, Glide and Noloco implement visibility client-side, where technically skilled users can still expose hidden data.

-Result: Stronger access control and enterprise-grade security baked into every app.
+Result: Stronger access control and enterprise-grade security baked into every app all in the same Softr studio, without duplicating tools or managing separate systems.

 5. Softr works well for both internal and external applications.